Kukudukuuuu/billiai/README.md

 ## What is Billi AI?

 Billi AI is a "GPT-style" transformer language model trained on conversation data.
-It was built from the ground up to understand how large language models actually work under the hood.
+It was built to say hi

 - **~800K parameters**
 - Character-level tokenizer
 - 4-layer transformer with multi-head self-attention
-- Trained on conversational data
+- Trained on conversational data (only knows like 10 conversations)

 ---